cyustcer/Deep-Feature-Selection/src/README.md

     - Intel(R) Xeon(R) CPU E5-2660 v3 @ 2.60GHz (1 thread per core, single thread used for the experiment)

-## Guidance of code using:
+### Guidance of code using:

+After you have the required python and R packages installed, you can follow the steps to get a text report of multiple datasets.

-Each training codes consists of 4 major parts:
+For DFS method, each training codes consists of 4 major parts:

 1. Data Generation (only need once for simulation each example, seed is set in generator functions)
 2. Data Loading (see `../docs/notebooks/`)
 3. Single dataset training and tuning for s (see `../docs/notebooks/`)
 4. Multiple datasets training

-For DFS method, simply using command: "python xxx.py &" under `src` directory.
-Result files and reports will be saved under current directory.
+Simply using command: "python xxx.py &" under `src` directory.
+Result files and reports will be saved under `outputs/reports` directory.
 Here is the example report for the nonlinear classification example with 10 datasets:

 ```